Bizarre (rapper): 1995–2011: D12 and solo career

+In 2004, D12 their second studio album, D12 World which featured the singles "My Band", "How Come", "Git Up", "U R the One" and "40 Oz".
+It also included a solo track by Bizarre called "Just Like U".

+On June 28, 2005, Bizarre released his debut studio album, Hannicap Circus through his own label Redhead Records, which received mixed reviews.
+His debut single, "Rockstar" was released a month later which featured guest appearances from Eminem, D12 and a cameo appearance from Terry Crews.
+Another song off that same album titled "Gospel Weed Song" was played during the credits of Harold & Kumar Escape from Guantanamo Bay.

+In 2006, he made an appearance along with D12 member, Kuniva on Shady Records’ first compilation album Eminem Presents: The Re-Up, on the track "Murder".
+Following the death of D12’s founder Proof in April 2006, he and the rest of the group became inactive for some time.

-In 2006, he appeared on the third season of Reality Television show Celebrity Fit Club (American TV series) where he lost 31 pounds.
+In 2006, he appeared on the third season of reality TV show Celebrity Fit Club where he lost 31 pounds.

 In 2007, Bizarre released his second studio album called Blue Cheese & Coney Island.
-This included the some of his most famous hits, such as ‘Fat Boy’.
+This included the some of his most famous hits, such as "Fat Boy".
 In 2008, Bizarre and D12 recorded their first official mixtape titled Return of the Dozen.
 A sequel titled Return of the Dozen Vol. 2 followed in 2011.